 What is industrial hemp?

-Industrial hemp is a variety of the Cannabis sativa plant species that is grown specifically for industrial use.
-It has low levels of THC, the psychoactive compound, making it non-intoxicating.
+Industrial hemp is a variety of the Cannabis sativa plant species cultivated specifically for permitted industrial purposes.
+It contains low levels of THC, the psychoactive compound, and is non-intoxicating.

 How does industrial hemp differ from marijuana?